-bornIn $$(a, x) \land x \neq U.S.A. \Rightarrow \neg president(a, U.S.A.)$$
+bornIn(a, x) $\land x \neq U.S.A. \Rightarrow \neg president(a, U.S.A.)$

-To discover such atoms, we promote a variable v in a given rule r to an entity e iff for every $(x,y) \in G$ covered by r, v can always be instantiated with the same value e.
+To discover such atoms, we promote a variable v in a given rule r to an entity e iff for every $(x, y) \in G$ covered by r, vcan always be instantiated with the same value e.

-4.2 Input Example Generation
+B. Input Example Generation

-Given a KB kb and a predicate $rel \in kb$ , we automatically build a generation set G and a validation set V as follows.
-G consists of positive examples for the target predicate rel, i.e., all pairs of entities (x,y) such that $\langle x,rel,y\rangle \in kb$ .
+Given a KB kb and a predicate $rel \in kb$, we automatically build a generation set G and a validation set V as follows.
+G consists of positive examples for the target predicate rel, i.e., all pairs of entities (x, y) such that $\langle x, rel, y \rangle \in kb$.
 V consists of counter (negative) examples for the target predicate.
 These are more complicated to generate because of the open world assumption in KBs.
 Differently from classic databases, we cannot assume that what is not stated in a KB is false (closed world assumption), thus everything that is not stated is unknown.
-However, since the likelihood of two randomly selected entities being a positive example is extremely low, one simple way of creating false facts is to randomly select pairs from the Cartesian product of the entities [18].
-While this process gives negative examples with a very high precision, only a very small fraction of these entity pairs are $semantically\ related$ .
+However, since the likelihood of two randomly selected entities being a positive example is extremely low, one simple way of creating false facts is to randomly select pairs from the Cartesian product of the entities [16].
+While this process gives negative examples with a very high precision, only a very small fraction of these entity pairs are semantically related.
 This semantic aspect has effects in the applications that use the generated negative examples.
 In fact, unrelated entities have less meaningful paths than semantically related entities and this is reflected in lower quality in the experimental results.

 A semantic connection is guaranteed for positive examples by definition, since pairs in G are always connected at least by the target predicate.
 To generate negative examples that are likely to be correct (true false facts) and that are semantically related, we mine the facts to identify the entities that are more likely to be complete, i.e., entities for which the KB contains full information.
-This process is done exploiting and extending the popular notion of Local-Closed World Assumption (LCWA) [6,8].
+This process is done exploiting and extending the popular notion of Local-Closed World Assumption (LCWA) [13].
 LCWA states that if a KB contains one or more object values for a given subject and predicate, then it contains all possible values.
 For example, if a KB contains one or more children of Clint Eastwood, then it contains all his children.
 This is always true for functional predicates (e.g., capital), while it might not hold for non-functional ones (e.g., child).
-We extend this intuition also to predicates rather than entities.
-If a KB contains a relation between two entities x and y, then it contains all relations between x and y.